webqit/port-plus/README.md

 ## Design Concepts

-Port+ is a mirror of the Web Messaging APIs, but with upgrades.
+Port+ is an API mirror of the Web Messaging APIs built for advanced use cases.
 An instance of `BroadcastChannelPlus`, for example, gives you the same standard `BroadcastChannel` instance, but with extended capabilities.

+The mapping between the Web's messaging APIs and Port+ is as follows:

-### 1. Messaging APIs at a Glance
+### 1. The Web's Messaging APIs at a Glance

 #### MessageChannel